kadena-community/docs/docs/basics/chainweaver/chainweaver-user-guide.md

 Chainweaver allows you to interact with different networks, including the main network (“Mainnet”) and a test network (“Testnet”)

 - Mainnet is the primary live blockchain network where assets of value can be transferred and smart contract services can be called.
-- Testnet is a network with which you can safely test various blockchain interactions without the risk of losing valuable asets.
+- Testnet is a network with which you can safely test various blockchain interactions without the risk of losing valuable assets.
 - Both Mainnet and Testnet are fully operational, real blockchains.
 It is only Testnet, however, where you can acquire KDA coins for free from a [coin faucet](https://faucet.testnet.chainweb.com).
 Naturally, account balances cannot move between networks.

 ## Change networks <a href="#change-networks" id="change-networks"></a>